 If you chose a specific area of focus for the concentration (curatorial, education, art conservation), you are encouraged to complete at least one practical experience in that area.
 The Lazarus Center for Career Development and the staff of the Smith College Museum of Art (SCMA) can provide information on potential museum-based work experiences, but it is your responsibility to arrange for two relevant experiences.

-To count toward the Museums Concentration, an internship, volunteer or work experience must meet the following requirements:*
+To count toward the Museums Concentration, an internship, volunteer or work experience must meet the requirements outlined in the next column.

 - Consist of 150 hours of work (roughly equivalent to a year-long campus commitment or a 1-month full-time internship) or meet specific SCMA program requirements.
 When possible, internships of longer duration are strongly encouraged.